Course Instructors:

 - Understand the system’s behavior from the transfer function

-- Learn how to use the feedback and a controller to alter the behavior of the system as d
+- Learn how to use the feedback and a controller to alter the behavior of the system

 ABET CLOs: